deepanshs/mrsimulator/docs/troubleshooting/installing_python.rst

             'python' is not recognized as an internal or external command, operable program or batch file.

         To install Python, visit `python.org <https://www.python.org/downloads/>`__ to download a version of Python 3.
-During the instillation process, please check **add Python 3.x to PATH** box.
+During the instillation process, please check **add Python 3.x to PATH**.

-        If you are certain Python is installed on your system but continue to receive errors, `check if Python is in your PATH variable <https://datatofish.com/add-python-to-windows-path/>`__.
+        If you are certain Python is installed on your system but continue to receive errors, see `adding Python to your PATH variable <https://datatofish.com/add-python-to-windows-path/>`__.

     .. tab:: MacOS

-        Note that most recent versions of MacOS come with Python pre-installed.
+        Most recent versions of MacOS come with Python pre-installed.
 If you're unsure if Python is installed, follow these steps.

         To check if Python is installed on MacOS, open the Terminal application.
 Next, type